 The brand new psychological thriller from the author of The Cleaner and Joe Victim.
-Perfect for fans of The Girl in the Ice and Ian Rankin.
+Perfect for fans of Dexter and Karin Slaughter.

-His novels tell of brutal murders and bad people.
+His novels tell of brutal murders and bad men.

 But the stories haven't.
-As his control loosens, Jerry confesses his worst secret: the books are real.
+And as his control loosens, Jerry confesses his worst secret: the books are real.
 He remembers committing the crimes.

 His friends, family and carers say it's all his head.
 He's just confused.

 But if that's true, then why are so many bad things happening?
 Why are people dying?